cpjobling/eg-247-textbook/_build/dft/2/fft.md

 In this presentation, we will not go through the mathematical development of the FFT, please read section 10.6 of Karris if you want the details.
 Here we will concentrate on the benefits to be gained by using the FFT and give some examples of its use in MATLAB.

+### Acknowledgements

 The material in this presentation and notes is based on Chapter 10 of [Steven T. Karris, Signals and Systems: with Matlab Computation and Simulink Modelling, 5th Edition](http://site.ebrary.com/lib/swansea/docDetail.action?docID=10547416) from the **Required Reading List**.
-The models of the FFT signal flow graphs and Simulink block diagrams are based on the presentation given in Sectio 12.5 of Phillips, Parr and Riskin, Signals, Systems and Transforms, 5th Ed., Pearson, 2014.
+The models of the FFT signal flow graphs and Simulink block diagrams are based on the presentation given in Section 12.5 of Phillips, Parr and Riskin, Signals, Systems and Transforms, 5th Ed., Pearson, 2014.

 ## Agenda